-- (7) Where the court has made an order for costs and assigns the assessment to the clerk: - (a) any party may, at any time before the clerk issues the certificate under subrule (29), apply for directions to the judge who made the order for costs; - (b) the judge may direct that any item of costs, charges or disbursements be allowed or disallowed; and

-(c) the clerk is bound by any direction given by the judge.
+- (7) Where the court has made an order for costs. - (a) any party may, at any time before the clerk issues the certificate under subrule (29), apply for directions to the judge who made the order for costs, - (b) the judge may direct that any item of costs, charges or disbursements be allowed or disallowed, and - (c) the clerk is bound by any direction given by the judge.